 The planning consent from 2011 recognises the potential for a "1-in-100 year wave event".
 As such, the requirement for all habitable areas within the residential development to me set above a minimum level of 8.8 metres above sea level.
 Minimum levels along the road and car park areas should not be less than 7.4 metres and all buildings must be designed to incorporate flood resilience measures.

 Much of the existing site is already at the required levels.
 The ground floor of the apartment block will accommodate undercroft car-parking.

 Do we need another hotel?

 The project includes a new hotel on the headland.
 Our own commissioned market research tells of a net loss of over 400 bed spaces in Mumbles and Gower.
-The inclusion of a 4 star resort hotel within the development is intended to enhance the area and help restore Mumbles as a regional tourist & visitor destination.
-This has been widely welcomed by businesses in the locality.
+The inclusion of a resort hotel and/or holiday apartments within the development is intended to enhance the area and help restore Mumbles as a regional tourist & visitor destination.
+This aspect has been widely welcomed by businesses in the locality.

 What guarantee is there that the pier will be re-built?

-Besides being a condition attached to planning consent, there is a legal commitment that the pier will be rebuilt in conjunction with the RNLI and to a timescale which meets their operational deadline.
-AMECO will use private borrowing to finance its contribution and repay loans using proceeds from selling foreshore land holdings for development.
+There is a legal commitment (Section 106) attached to the outline planing consent that the pier will be restored (in part of whole) prior to the commencement of foreshore development.
+AMECO will use private borrowing to finance this commitment and repay loans using proceeds from selling foreshore land holdings for development.

 Update: Reconstruction work commenced 1st June 2018

 Is this going to be a green design development?

 Most definitely.
 Whilst the final designs will have to meet rigorous sustainability requirements.
 The development will make extensive use of glass and reflective materials, given that the development is north-facing.
 The aim is to achieve exceptional energy ratings as well as feature as an example of good practice in environmental design.